The application form is now available.

 EIT Climate-KIC Accelerator is Europe’s largest cleantech accelerator for early stage startups.
 It is focused upon getting startups ready for their first investors and customers and helps them scale their business.

 Who we are looking for

 We are looking for innovators with breakthrough ideas to counter climate change.
-If you are an early-stage startup (up to three years) or you are working as a team and want to create a startup based around a new technology or service with high potential for both commercial viability and climate impact, then this is the right place for you!
+If you are an early-stage startup (up to five years since incorporation and minimum two founders) or you are working as a team and want to create a startup based around a new technology or service with high potential for both commercial viability and climate impact, then this is the right place for you!

 The Start-up Journey